Concepts

 • proxy.createWebSocketAgent() — an http.Agent suitable for WebSocket upgrades.

-When the runtime is inactive (ambient mode with no env proxy set), these helpers return plain agents/dispatchers that go direct.
+When the runtime is inactive (ambient mode with no env proxy set), these helpers return direct agents/dispatchers.